polyaxon/polyaxon/templates/experimentation/experiments.md

         limits: 1024

 run:
-  image: tensorflow/tensorflow:1.4.1-py3
+  image: tensorflow/tensorflow:1.4.1-gpu-py3  # Update the image to use GPU
 ```

 This is a lot of configuration, so let's take some time to understand what is happening here.

-First of all, notice that we are overriding the image, that's because we want to use GPUs in this experiment.
+First of all, notice that we are overriding the image, the reason is that we want to use GPUs in this experiment.

 In the environment section, we are describing how we want to perform our distributed run.
 In this particular case, we are requesting 4 workers and one parameter server.
-By default Polyaxon always creates a master, so you must take that into consideration.
+By default, Polyaxon always creates a master, so you must take that into consideration.

 ??? danger "Polyaxon always creates a master"
     A master is always created by polyaxon, you can only specify the workers and ps nodes.